-Friday, October 16, 2020, (Held Virtually this year) has been designated as "Parent Conference Day".
+Friday, October 20, 2017, has been designated as "Parent Conference Day".
 You will receive your child's report card at this scheduled conference date.
 Report cards cannot be provided earlier than the board approved dates.
-Parents will be contacted by their child's teacher prior to this date to schedule an online/phone call appointment.
+Parents will be contacted by their child's teacher prior to this date to schedule an appointment.
 Parents are urged to take advantage of this opportunity to monitor their child's progress first-hand.
 Parents are requested to call the school's office or send a note to the appropriate teacher(s) to arrange additional conferences.
 Teachers are only permitted to meet with the legal parents/guardian of any student.